OpenianDevelopment/kaa-discord-rpc/README.md

-This application is used to show your KAA activity on Discord using Discord Rich Presence
+This application is used to show your KAA activity on Discord using Discord Rich Presence and inbuilt KAA Menhera Extension.

 ![](https://cdn.discordapp.com/attachments/627955485793976330/849908495427698688/unknown.png)